 Capacity Building • Equipment • New Program • Operating Costs and Staffing

-Contact your local USDA Rural Development state office to discuss your specific project and start an application.
+Contact the Rural and Native Alaskan Villages Grants program manager to discuss your specific project and start an application.

 For programmatic questions: